theoryXie/theoryXie.github.io/_pages/about.md

 - *2022.10* [First Prize of the 4th China Graduate AI Innovation Competition](https://cpipc.acge.org.cn/cw/hp/2c9088a5696cbf370169a3f8101510bd) (10 teams in China each year)

 # 📖 Educations
-- *2021.09 - 2026.06 (expected)*, Master of Engineering in Software Engineering, Department of Computer Science, Wuhan University (WHU).
+- *2021.09 - 2026.06 (expected)*, Phd of Engineering in Software Engineering, Department of Computer Science, Wuhan University (WHU).
 - *2017.09 - 2021.06*, Bachelor of Engineering in Software Engineering, Department of Computer Science, Wuhan University (WHU).

 <!-- # 💬 Invited Talks